DannyRoberts95/Creative-Programming/01_Colors/05_imageProcessing/README.md

   //change the value of the sortMode Var passed into the gd.sortcolor function if (key == '5') sortMode = null;
-  // sort by HUE
   if (key == '6') sortMode = gd.HUE;
-  // sort by SATURATION
   if (key == '7') sortMode = gd.SATURATION;
-  // sort by BRIGHTNESS
   if (key == '8') sortMode = gd.BRIGHTNESS;
-  // sort by GRAYSCALE
   if (key == '9') sortMode = gd.GRAYSCALE;
 }

 ```